 If you’re unable to pay your energy bill on time, you should contact your retailer as soon as possible.
 Your retailer’s contact number is located at the top of your bill.

 Retailers offer specialised services for customers experiencing payment difficulties.
 This might include a payment plan, an extension, or other assistance that allows the customer to pay a bill over time, without risking disconnection.
 Retailers also have hardship programs to support vulnerable customers or people in need.
 Hardship payment plans may offer additional flexibility and certain customers may be eligible for a government concession.
 Retailers can also provide referrals to welfare agencies and financial counsellors.

 If COVID-19 has affected your ability to pay your bills, have a confidential discussion with your electricity and gas retailer.
 Learn more about COVID-19 assistance here.

 Your energy retailer receives meter readings from your local distributor.
 You may be issued with an estimated bill if your meter couldn't be read; the most common reasons are access issues, such as locked gates, pets preventing access or the meter being located in an inaccessible place.
 In rare instances, a meter may not be read due to weather events like flooding or bushfires, pandemics, faulty meter reading equipment or issues with the meter data.

 Learn more here about what an estimated read means, how to know if you've been issued an estimate, and how to avoid them.

 You may be able to save on your energy bill by shopping around and finding an offer that suits your household’s needs and preferences.
-You can easily compare your bill to other offers using a Government Comparison Site:
+The videos below show how you can easily compare your bill to other offers, using government comparison sites:

 You can contact your retailer any time to talk about different plans or ask if there are cheaper tariffs available.
 If you decide to switch retailers or plans, contact the retailer who made the better offer and they will do the rest.